BBBS Volunteer Application

 Agreement to Protect the Confidentiality of Match Information

 I agree to keep the information discussed with me regarding a potential (Big or Little) match confidential.
 I will not discuss this information with any person other than Big Brothers Big Sisters of Southwest Washington professional staff.
-I have read and understand that the above document which states the agency policy with respect to confidentiality of client and volunteer records.
+I have read and understand that the above document which states the agency policy with respect to confidentiality of client and volunteer records as well as Mandatory Reporting.
 I agree to program participation under the conditions it sets forth.

 Media Release